rasmuswiegman/domaintool/README.md

   -r            Perform reverse lookup from IP

-       In the folder gui-option/dist/ ypu can run the script as a GUI application.
+<h1>In the folder gui-option/dist/ ypu can run the script as a GUI application.</h1>